RagnarB83/ash-documentation/docs/QM-interfaces.rst

 Both interfaces are quite flexible.
 Most Psi4 settings are controlled by setting the psi4settings dictionary.

 Todo:

 - Allow to pass dictionaries for other modules
-- Enable e.g. coupled-cluster E+G calculation
+- Enable Psi4 coupled-cluster E+G calculation

 Polarizable Embedding via Psi4 and the CPPE library is possible (described later).
 Set pe=True and give path to potfile to use.